VirusPilot/ogn-pi34/README.md

 ### GSM gain/frequency and ppm calibration
 - see https://github.com/glidernet/ogn-rf/blob/6d6cd8a15a5fbff122542401180ea7e58af9ed92/INSTALL#L42
 ### OGN manual gain
-- in case the SDR gain is set manually, it should be set such that the RF input noise isonly a couple of dBs
+- in case the SDR gain is set manually, it should be set such that the RF input noise is only a couple of dBs
 ### nightly reboot at 1 am
 - execute the following: `sudo crontab -e` then add `0 1 * * * /sbin/reboot` and save